va3jfl/PCem-WebAssembly/README.md

   Export function writes a hostable folder so a `?system=` link boots your exact machine, disks included, for anyone you send it to.
-* Networking: an NE2000 (ISA) or RTL8029AS (PCI) whose frames travel over a WebSocket relay — every machine pointed at the same relay shares a virtual LAN, which makes browser-to-browser multiplayer (IPX DOOM, file sharing) "use the same URL".
+* Networking: an NE2000 (ISA) or RTL8029AS (PCI) whose frames travel over a WebSocket relay.
+Every machine pointed at the same relay shares a virtual LAN, which makes browser-to-browser multiplayer (IPX DOOM, file sharing) "use the same URL".
 A public relay is baked in as the zero-config default;
-  each system can instead pick **Tabs in this browser** (a serverless LAN between tabs — the fastest way to try multiplayer against yourself), a custom relay URL, or off, and `tools/net_relay.mjs` is a self-hostable zero-dependency hub.
+  each system can instead pick **Tabs in this browser** (a serverless LAN between tabs.
+The fastest way to try multiplayer against yourself), a custom relay URL, or off, and `tools/net_relay.mjs` is a self-hostable zero-dependency hub.
 PCem's own networking core compiles unmodified — the browser backend sits behind a libslirp-shaped shim.